stsynergy/CodeAssessor/README.md

    - Select the language (JS/Python).
    - Paste your code into the editor.
 5. **Generate**: Click "Generate Architectural Report".
-6. **Review & Export**: Once the AI generates the report, review the comparison matrix and summary scores.
+6. **Review & Export**: Once the AI generates the report, review the ranking and tiered categories.
 Click "Export as PDF" to save the report for your team.

 ## 📜 Assessment Methodology